melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 ### Devices running MIUI 14 and below

-You should be able to use the "normal" unlock process by itself, wihtout the community app BS (the one descibed in the "good old MIUI days" section above).
+You should be able to use the "normal" unlock process by itself, without the community app BS (the one descibed in the "good old MIUI days" section above).

 ## Android One